arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ![When cloning is complete, the text at the bottom of the box is replaced with "Submissions have finished processing" followed by a button that says "OK."](media/install_git_finished.png)

 This repository is now available locally in your lab, saved within the `git` subdirectory of your home directory.
-You can navigate to that directory from within any of the other tools in your Arcus Lab (RStudio, Jupyter, etc.).
+You can navigate to that directory from within any of the other tools in your Arcus Lab (RStudio, Jupyter, etc.) to access the files.

 Note that [files in your home directory are visible only to you](https://forum.arcus.chop.edu/t/which-files-in-my-lab-are-shared-with-the-rest-of-my-team-and-which-are-just-mine/686).
 If you wish to share these files with the other users in your lab, you'll need to move them to a shared directory, such as your `project` folder.